To and for

 - I had to see my professor for an exam review.

-For: used before a gerund (verb + ing) to express the purpose of a thing, or more specifically its use
+For: used before a gerund (verb + ing) for expressing the purpose of a thing, or more specifically, its use

 - My computer is for doing work on.